hdhensley/yapmc/README.md

 ## 🏗️ Building Installers

-The project uses GitHub Actions with `jlink` and `jpackage` to create native installers for all platforms.
+The project uses GitHub Actions with `jpackage` to create native installers for all platforms.

 ### Automated Builds (via GitHub Actions)